casper-ecosystem/developer-rewards/README.md

 - Once the DevReward proposal is assessed and approved, it will be published on the webpage, indicating that it is ready for implementation.
 - Interested individuals can choose a DevReward to work on based on their interests and skills.
+- Only DevRewards with the status "Open" are ready to be worked on and are considered for evaluation in terms of deliveries.

 #### Delivery of Work and Review

-- After completing the assigned work, developers can upload their deliverables through the GitHub Portal.
+- After completing the assigned work, developers can send their deliverables to the following mail adress: [devrewards@casper.network](mailto:devrewards@casper.network)
 - The Casper Association will review the submitted work to ensure it meets the specified criteria.
+- If the review was successful, the developer will receive an email with quick feedback and a request to send the CSPR address where the reward can be sent to.

 ### Payout of CSPR Rewards